Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 3. Click **Create**.
 4. Click **Settings > Keys**.
 Enter a **Description** and select a **Duration**.
 Click **Save**.

-   **Important:** Copy and save the displayed key value!
+   **Important:** Copy and save the displayed key value.
 You will not be able to access it later.

 5. Now give permission to the service principal to manage the resource group.
 6. Select the previously created resource group.
 Click **Access Control (IAM)**.